 The "modern" Grenoble

 The development of Grenoble in the 1960s and 1970s caused enormous damage.
 One could imagine a contest of the ugliest building, without pointing the finger at certain neighborhoods, it is enough to follow the course of the Liberation (one of the largest avenues of France) to realize the extent of the damage.
-More generally, the most affected municipalities surround Grenoble: Saint Martin D’Heres, Echirolles, Poisat, Fontaine, Meylan, etc. But beware, each of these communes retains a small “village center” old friendly and pleasant residential or popular neighborhoods.
-La Tronche is one of the only towns very close to the city centre to have been relatively untouched.
+More generally, the most affected municipalities surround Grenoble: Saint Martin D'Heres, Echirolles, Poisat, Fontaine, Meylan, etc. But beware, each of these municipalities retains a small "village center" old friendly and pleasant residential or popular areas.
+La Tronche is one of the only towns very close to the city centre to have been relatively spared.

 At the same time unavoidable and also of little interest, this place brings together coffee of standardized chains, Galeries Lafayettes, La Fnac, France Leisure.
 We have nothing against but it is useless to come to Grenoble to see this, you will find – in this style – much better in Paris or Lyon.